Riffer/Fixed-wing_FlightController/README.md

-# credits for the initial version go to  [s-kim-mcg](https://github.com/s-kim-mcg)
+# Credits for the initial version go to  [s-kim-mcg](https://github.com/s-kim-mcg)

 # Why this fork?
-* I had Arduino Nano (diecimilaatmega328) in stock and needed some changes for the pinouts.
+* I had Arduino Nano V3 (diecimilaatmega328) in stock and needed some changes for the pinouts.
 * VScode and PlatformIO instead of Ardunio IDE => I am lazy and also have a bad memory, so method completion and so on just catched me.
 * To get a better understanding of the stabilizer functions I refactored the code but you will find most of it intact or at least similar.
 * I wanted CPPM instead of PWM as input to use only one cable instead of 4 with smaller receivers having only CPPM output.